isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``when-not-present`` - use the name the client sent.
 If the client sent no name, generate one for the client.

-..

 .. note::

-   Note that in early versions of Kea, this parameter was a boolean and permitted only values of ``true`` and ``false``.
+   In early versions of Kea, this parameter was a boolean and permitted only values of ``true`` and ``false``.
 Boolean values have been deprecated and are no longer accepted.
 Administrators currently using booleans must replace them with the desired mode name.
 A value of ``true`` maps to ``"when-present"``, while ``false`` maps to ``"never"``.

-For example, to instruct kea-dhcp4 to always generate the FQDN for a client, set the parameter ``ddns-replace-client-name`` to ``always`` as
+For example, to instruct ``kea-dhcp4`` to always generate the FQDN for a client, set the parameter ``ddns-replace-client-name`` to ``always`` as
 follows: